I think I first had Wagyu beef two summer ago, when I

 If you're not familiar with it, Wagyu is a breed of cattle (in the same sense Angus is a breed of cattle, compared to a Jersey milk cow), famous for providing the meat for Japanese Kobe beef.
 But this cow in the photo was coming from Texas, not the Kobe province of Japan (which can hit $88/lb wholesale for uncleaned primal cuts).
 What makes this cow such a cash crop is the intramuscular fat swirling through all of the tasty, tasty meat.
 While this fat-padding is assisted by feeding the cows a diet of rich foods, a lot has to do with their genetic disposition towards this kind of fat development.
 That's why the wagyu breed, raised in Japan or Texas, is so prized.

 I picked up a 20 lb rib joint of the cow, which isn't really a "standing rib roast" as it is the whole front rib section, right before you hit the shortloin.
 We cut three very generous steaks off each side and brought it down to what I could estimate being a 10-13 lb roast.
-I didn't want to season it too aggressively and detract from the flavor of the actual meat, so I just used a bit of salt and a few smashed cloves of garlic.
+I didn't want to season it too aggressively and detract from the flavor of

 The roast was seared at 450 for about 30 minutes, then finished at 325 to hit medium rare at the center.
 With the outer cuts being well done, then medium, them medium rare inward, everyone got their desired doneness.
 We served with a bit of homemade horseradish sauce to add a bit of zest to the richness.
 The meat was wonderfully succulent, beefy, and flavorful.
 One of the best cuts of meats I've had?
 Oh yes.
 Not an everyday thing, but a really phenomenal item for a special occasion.